NixOS/nixpkgs/.github/PULL_REQUEST_TEMPLATE.md

   - and/or [package tests](https://nixos.org/manual/nixpkgs/unstable/#sec-package-tests)
   - or, for functions and "core" functionality, tests in [lib/tests](https://github.com/NixOS/nixpkgs/blob/master/lib/tests) or [pkgs/test](https://github.com/NixOS/nixpkgs/blob/master/pkgs/test)
   - made sure NixOS tests are [linked](https://nixos.org/manual/nixpkgs/unstable/#ssec-nixos-tests-linking) to the relevant packages
-- [ ] Tested compilation of all packages that depend on this change using `nix-shell -p nixpkgs-review --run "nixpkgs-review rev HEAD"`.
+- [ ] Tested compilation of all packages that depend on this change using `nix run nixpkgs#nixpkgs-review rev HEAD` or `nix-shell -p nixpkgs-review --run "nixpkgs-review rev HEAD"`.
 Note: all changes have to be committed, also see [nixpkgs-review usage](https://github.com/Mic92/nixpkgs-review#usage)
 - [ ] Tested basic functionality of all binary files (usually in `./result/bin/`)
 - [23.05 Release Notes (or backporting 22.11 Release notes)](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#generating-2305-release-notes)
   - [ ] (Package updates) Added a release notes entry if the change is major or breaking